-AN INVESTIGATIONAL NEW TREATMENT FOR CLASSICAL CONGENTIAL ADRENAL HYPERPLASIA (CAH)
+NBI-74788: AN INVESTIGATIONAL NEW TREATMENT FOR CLASSIC CONGENTIAL ADRENAL HYPERPLASIA (CAH)

-Targeting CRF1 for the treatment of Classical CAH
+Targeting CRF1 for the treatment of Classic CAH

-Congential Adrenal Hyperplasia.
-Classical CAH is a rare genetic disorder affecting 20,000-30,000 people in the United States.
+Classic Congential Adrenal Hyperplasia CAH is a rare genetic disorder affecting 20,000-30,000 people in the United States.
 The condition results in an enzyme deficiency altering the production of adrenal steroids.
 Because of this deficiency, the adrenal glands have little to no cortisol biosynthesis resulting in a potentially life-threatening condition.
-If left untreated, classical CAH can result in salt wasting, dehydration and eventually death.
+If left untreated, classic CAH can result in salt wasting, dehydration and eventually death.
 Even with cortisol replacement, persistent elevation of ACTH from the pituitary gland results in excessive androgen levels leading to virilization of females including precocious puberty, menstrual irregularity, short stature, hirsutism, acne and fertility problems.

-Corticosteroids are the current standard of care for classical CAH.
+Corticosteroids are the current standard of care for classic CAH.
 They are used to both correct the endogenous cortisol deficiency and reduce the excessive ACTH levels and androgen excess.
-However, the dose and duration of steroid use required to suppress ACTH is well above the normal physiological level of cortisol; resulting in bone loss, growth impairment, and Cushing’s syndrome as common and serious side effects.
+However, the dose and duration of steroid use required to suppress ACTH is well above the normal physiological level of cortisol; resulting in bone loss, growth impairment, metabolic syndrome, and Cushing’s syndrome as common and serious side effects.
 Through modulation of CRF, we hope to lower ACTH levels in individuals with CAH.
-In doing so, the goal would be to reduce the amount of exogenous corticosteroid necessary for classical CAH patients.
+In doing so, the goal would be to reduce the amount of exogenous corticosteroid necessary for classic CAH patients.